matthicksj/vagrant-ostree-setup/README.md

 Usage
 ------
-To convert an image, first you'll need to temporarily disable SELinux:

-    sudo setenforce 0

-Next, you run the setup.sh script with a qcow2 image:
+To convert an image, you run the setup.sh script with a qcow2 image:

     sudo ./setup.sh <path to qcow2 image>